-Whether it is a GFSI audit, retailer audit or audit for any of your customers, the consequences of audit failure can be very costly.
-Doing well in audits is a big team effort involving everyone in your business, yet doing badly in an audit often weighs disproportionally of the technical and QA function.
+Whether it is a GFSI audit, retailer audit or audit for any of your customers, the consequences of failing audits can be very costly.
+Doing well in audits is a big team effort involving everyone in your business, yet doing audit failure and its causes often weighs disproportionally of the technical and QA function.
 Here are the top reasons food companies fail audits:

 - Lack of supplier control